+

 Using Transferology

-Students with completed undergraduate college courses, standardized exam credits (AP, CLEP, IB, etc.), and/or military credits may be eligible to transfer these credits to the University of Minnesota Duluth, (UMD).
-To see how, please use Transferology.com and follow these steps:
+Students with completed undergraduate college courses, standardized exam credits (AP, CLEP, IB, etc.), and/or military credits may be able to transfer these credits to the University of Minnesota Duluth, (UMD).
+To see how, please use Transferology and follow these steps:

 - Choose Will My Courses Transfer to see how your completed or in-progress credits could transfer to UMD.